 Use The Right Color

 Every color has an emotional response.
-Applying the wrong color to your living room can lead to a negative reaction from potential renters, so it’s important to know what emotions each color evokes before choosing one for your living room.
-When deciding what colors will work best in this space, you should take into account not only the number of occupants and their personalities but also the amount of natural light that enters the room and how much time they spend at home.
+Applying the wrong color to your living room can lead to a negative reaction from potential renters, so it’s important to know what emotions each color evokes before choosing one for it.
+When deciding what colors will work best in this space, you should take into account not only the number of occupants and their personalities but also the amount of natural light that enters it and how much time they spend at home.
 A safe bet is to choose soothing neutrals such as grays, blues, or greens.
 However, if you want your living room to feel more like a bedroom – for example, if you’re renting it out daily – then try warmer hues such as yellows or oranges mixed with:

 Use Creative Dividers

 If that is not possible then applying newspapers or brown paper bags over furniture prior to moving it out will do just fine.
 Be sure to cover any holes with newspaper or extra pieces of cardboard taped down securely.

 Place heavy plastic (painter’s drop cloths) on the flooring next to any walls which will be painted.
 This step is important in order to avoid drips painting over the carpet area.
 Any projects involving splatter should be done outside the home, away from windows and plants (avoid doing them on windy days).

 Paint the walls and ceiling with a light color.
 A good shade of white will give the room a brighter appearance and make it feel more spacious.
 Allow at least two coats of paint to be applied for complete coverage.
 If you are working with a dark color, you may want to apply a primer first.

 View More About Best Wall Sconces For Bedroom Reviews In 2021